 The opportunity to have independence

-There is nothing more fulfilling and empowering than owning your own place and being able to design every room as your heart and soul desire.
-Unlike renting with its “no candles, no hanging anything, no painting, no fun” rules, as a homeowner, you can paint rooms in different colors, hang whatever you like, and light whatever seasonal candles your heart desires.
+There is nothing more fulfilling and empowering as owning your own place and being able to design every room as your heart and soul desires.
+Unlike renting with its “no candles, no hanging anything, no painting, no fun” rules, as a homeowner, you can paint rooms different colors, hang whatever you like, and light whatever seasonal candles your heart desires.

-Buying a home comes with risks, but nowadays, many millennials see so many financial difficulties that they don’t even consider, “can I actually afford a house?”
+Buying a home comes with risks, but nowadays many millennials see so many financial difficulties, that they don’t even consider, “can I actually afford a house?”
 If you based your “yes or no” on how much cash you have on-hand alone, then you are selling yourself short.
-I was in a similar boat, and with incentives, I was able to buy a home and renovate it with no cash on hand!
+I was in a similar boat, and with incentives, I was not only be able to buy a home but also renovate it with little to no cash on-hand!
 Here are the steps that I recommend:

 - Check your credit score and make sure you are above 650.

 - Make sure you have low credit card debt (if you have a lot, spend the next few months intentionally bringing your debt ratio down!)